Rabibah96/performance_overview/README.md

 ## Objectives
 - **Product Performance Analysis:** To see how different products perform in terms of sales, quantity sold and gross profit.
 - **Growth Insight:** To uncover trends and opportunities for business growth by analyzing key performance indicators across different regions and periods
+- **Seasonality insights:** It uncovers the recurring patterns over different time frames(e.g., weeks, months, quarters) such as seasonal peaks and dips in sales performance.

 ## Data Model